The halogens oxidising ability header image.

 2NaBr(aq) + Cl2(aq) → 2NaCl(aq) + Br2(aq)

-In this equation the chlorine has been reduced to chloride and the bromide ion has been oxidised to bromine.
-Chlorine is the electron acceptor or oxidising agent and the bromide is the electron donor or reducing agent.
+In this equation the chlorine has been reduced to form a chloride ion (Cl-) and the bromide ion (Br-) has been oxidised to bromine.
+Chlorine is the electron acceptor or oxidising agent and the bromide is the electron donor or reducing agent in this halogen displacement reaction.

 Displacement reactions????